 (1) In this section —

-“prisoner” does not include a prisoner sentenced to a fixed term of less than the length prescribed for the purposes of this section.
+prisoner does not include a prisoner sentenced to a fixed term of less than the length prescribed for the purposes of this section.

-(2) At any time the Board may request the CEO to give the Board a written report about a prisoner (a “prisoner management report”).
+(2) At any time the Board may request the CEO to give the Board a written report about a prisoner (a prisoner management report).

 (3) A request —